-Opinion of Bond Counsel.
-In the opinion of Sanford Holshouser LLP, Carrboro, North Carolina, Bond Counsel for the Town ("Bond Counsel"), under existing law, interest on the Bonds (1) will not be included in gross income for federal income tax purposes, (2) will not be a specific item of tax preference for purposes of the federal alternative minimum income tax and (3) will be exempt from existing State of North Carolina income taxation.
+Opinion of Bond Counsel

+In the opinion of Sanford Holshouser LLP, Carrboro, North Carolina, Bond Counsel for the Town ("Bond Counsel"), under existing law, interest on the Bonds (1) will not be included in gross income for federal income tax purposes, and (2) will be exempt from existing State of North Carolina income taxation.
+Interest on the Bonds is not a separate tax preference item for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the "Code," as defined below) for the purpose of computing the alternative minimum tax imposed on corporations for tax years that begin after December 31, 2022.

 Bond Counsel will express no other opinion regarding the federal or North Carolina tax consequences of the ownership of or the receipt or accrual of interest on the Bonds.

-The Town has not designated the Bonds as "qualified tax-exempt obligations" for federal income tax purposes.
+The Town has not designated any of the Bonds as "qualified tax-exempt obligations" for federal income tax purposes.